 The new law is to protect children from the dangers of second-hand smoke.
-Even when the windows are open, second-hand smoke accumulates and reaches higher levels than in other places you might smoke or vape.
+Even when the windows are open, second-hand smoke builds up and reaches higher levels than in other places you might smoke or vape.

 Second-hand smoke contains lots of chemicals that are bad for your kids’ health, including cyanide, DDT, ammonia and carbon monoxide.

 Kids can get particularly sick because their lungs are smaller, they have a faster breathing rate and their immune systems are still developing.

 Follow these top tips to help you go smokefree in your car: